Graduate Assistantship in Counselor Education

-- Develop data collection instruments, collect, and analyze data for annual and mid-cycle reports to accrediting organization, including alumni surveys, surveys of employers and site supervisors, internship data, and enrollment statistics.
+- Work with the CACREP (accredation) liaison to develop data collection instruments, collect, and analyze data for annual and mid-cycle reports to accrediting organization, including alumni surveys, surveys of employers and site supervisors, internship data, and enrollment statistics.

 - Assist in written preparation of ongoing accreditation reports and program self-studies.